-27 Dec 4 Ways to Use Beacons in Retail
+27 Dec 4 Ways Beacons Make Retail Better

 Beacons got their start in retail, making headlines with big names like Macy’s and Target.
-Here’s 4 ways managers should start using beacons in retail.
+Here’s 4 ways managers in retail should start using beacons.

 Delivering Deals At the Right Moment

 The most well-known use cases for beacons are found in stores and shopping malls.
 Though proximity technology has branched into other verticals, many of its core use cases are still central to retail.
 Large and small business are rolling out POCs or already leveraging full-blown infrastructures to communicate better with customers.

 Beacons are small Bluetooth devices that can communicate with the phones of customers and passers-by.
 These brief signals are able, through the use of an app, to convey huge amounts of information.
 They are able to connect to the cloud and help pull (or store) all kinds of data, giving retailers the chance to communicate in a more specific way with their customers.
 Retailers’ apps can pick and choose from an array of options and choose the best information to deliver the customer when they are most likely to engage.
 They key is proximity, which enables messages to be made at the perfect moment.